gruppe-i-co-design/paper/paper.md

 	- array
 	- sorting
 abstract: |
-	Explore and implement three different sorting algorithms in software, hardware and as an integrated circuit (Intellectual Property (IP)), furthermore compare the different implementations with regards to efficiency, performance and flexibility (in particular hardware vs software tradeoffs).
-TODO more of the abstract
+	We explored and implemented three different sorting algorithms as software (single-thread C programs) and hardware (VHDL) implementations in FPGAs.
+Furthermore, we compared the different implementations with regards to efficiency, performance, flexibility, resource usage and code complexity, while particular contrasting hardware and software trade-offs.
+We found that concurrent sorting algorithms can be parallelized in hardware to achieve higher performance, however hardware implementations require more development effort, have more code complexity and also requires more hardware resources.
+Hence there is a trade-off to make between multiplexing the algorithm in time or in space, depending on the context of the application.
 ...

 \listoflistings